keithvassallomt/icloudbridge.app/docs-src/schedules.md

 ![Schedule saved](images/docs_schedules_3.png)

+### Initial Permissions

+It's a good idea to test your schedules from the schedules page once they have been created - this is especially true if these are your first schedules, as macOS may prompt you for permissions related to running shortcuts.

+> [!TIP]
+> Make a few changes to the items which are part of the schedule (such as deleting a note, marking a reminder as complete, or adding a photo).
+Then, trigger the schedule manually or wait for the auto-trigger whilst monitoring the machine iCloudBridge is running on.
+This allows you to approve permissions the first time the schedule runs.

 ### Monitoring Status

 Returning to the dashboard at a later date will show you the status of the last schedule which ran.